 Become part of the Naples Community Orchestra Team

-We are always interested in expanding our Board to include more members of our community.
-If you are interested in volunteering for our Board or serving the organization in another capacity, please contact Anne Wilson [email protected]
+We are always interested in expanding both the Board of Directors and Advisory Board with members of our community.
+If you are interested in volunteering for either Board or serving the organization in another capacity, please contact Anne Wilson, [email protected]